waldner/collectd-docker_stats/README.md

 ### Caveats

 Only works on Linux (obviously) and might break if the location or contents of some pseudo-file ever changes (which is almost guaranteed to happen when cgroups v2 arrive, and possibly even within v1 at any time).

+It's racy in certain parts, especially network stats, altough the corner cases are very unlikely to happen and it should work fine most of the time.
+The idea is to avoid doing full API queries to inspect each ocntainer at each iteration.